TuringLang/MCMCTempering.jl/README.md

 ## Carrying out temperature swap steps

-For the tempering specific "swap steps" between temperature levels for each chain, we must first offer a way to temper the *density* of the model, for this we implement the `make_tempered_logπ` function which accepts the `model` and a temperature `β`; then it returns a function `logπ(z)` which is a transformation of the `model`'s log likelihood function:
+For the tempering specific "swap steps" between pairs of chains' temperature levels, we must first offer a way to temper the *density* of the model; for this we implement the `make_tempered_logπ` function which accepts the `model` and a temperature `β`; then it returns a function `logπ(z)` which is a transformation of the `model`'s log likelihood function:

 ```julia
 function MCMCTempering.make_tempered_logπ(model::DifferentiableDensityModel, β::T) where {T<:AbstractFloat}